cs6110/2019sp-web/src/syllabus.md

 - There will be one prelim and one final exam.
   - Both are "take-home" exams.
 You'll have 24 hours to take the exam anywhere during the space of one week.
 - The homework and exams may feel different from other classes, especially undergrad courses.
-  - Expect the homework to make you try things we haven't done in class.
+  - Expect the assignments to make you try things we haven't done in class.
 Expect to get stuck and to ask for help.
 Exams will be less expansive but will still require original thought.
+  - Grading for assignments uses a gold-star system: you get full credit if you do everything reasonably well.
-  - Grading for both homework assignments and exams will have a high standard for precision.
+  - Grading for exams will have a high standard for precision.
 Because this class is about formalism, little details matter more than the getting the gist right.

 [cms]: https://cmsx.cs.cornell.edu/
 [finals]: https://registrar.cornell.edu/exams/spring-final-exam-schedule